A Single Kiss

-Still, it was a good spot to raise a daughter who enjoyed a busy imagination and an appreciation for nature.
-Damson Valley had a reputation as a peaceful, friendly community, a good place to set down roots.
+A good spot to raise a daughter who enjoyed a busy imagination and an appreciation for nature.
+Damson Valley had a reputation as a peaceful, friendly community, a place to set down roots.
 Hannah’s little house wasn’t that far from the Y, the park, and the craft shops that called to her restricted budget like so many sirens.

 The shoulder bag dropped down to Hannah’s elbow as she wrestled the door open while juggling grocery bags.

 “Hey, Mom.
 Would you make cheese shells again?
 I promise I’ll eat most of mine.”